MANY

 The purpose of the Jivamala beyond the purification of past selves is the expansion of individual identity to include these past selves.
 It represents the insight that the earthly Buddha gained during the first watch of the night when he became aware of his own past lives.
 The Jivamala practice also precipitates the gradual erosion of the personal identity as a step toward developing the more transpersonal identity of the Bodhisattva.

-Once the individual becomes aware of other lives, the hard shell of individuality that surrounds and isolates the ego begins to crack and dissolve.
+Once the individual becomes aware of other lives, the hard shell of individuality that surrounds and isolates the ego begins to crack and lose some of its power.
 Developing true compassion requires intimate knowledge of and identification with many beings in countless situations of difficulty, conflict, and pain on one hand, and pleasure, creativity, and learning on the other.
 The individual moves towards a more universal identity where he or she starts to understand a collective identity that spans multiple past selves.

 There are a wide variety of conclusions that can be drawn from the Jivamala practice, and the material presented at this site.
 The most obvious one is that human beings are much more complex, and able to know much more about their past than is assumed by most educated people living today.